gordielachance/bbpress-pencil-unread/readme.txt

 *   To avoid that a forum would be set set as 'unread' after a user **posts a new topic or reply**; we check the forum status (if it was read or not) before posting the topic or reply.
 If the forum was set to read, we'll keep that status.

-*   For **topics**, the ID of each visitor having read the topic is is stored in *bbppu_read_by* (postmeta) when the topic is opened.
-When a new reply is added, the IDs of the users having already read the topic are deleted.

 It's working that way to avoid having too much database calls / data stored.

 = How can I use those functions outside of the plugin ? =